-The official course description: intelligence field.
-Includes heuristic search; knowledge representation using predicate calculus; automated deduction and its applications; planning; machine learning.
-Additional topics may include game playing; uncertain reasoning and expert systems; natural language processing; logics for common-sense reasoning; ontologies; multi-agent systems.
-Prerequisites: CSU212, PHLU215 (Symbolic Logic).
+Introduces the fundamental problems, theories, and algorithms of the artificial intelligence field.
+Includes heuristic search; knowledge representation using predicate calculus; automated deduction and its applications; planning; and machine learning.
+Additional topics include game playing; uncertain reasoning and expert systems; natural language processing; logic for common-sense reasoning; ontologies; and multiagent systems.

 Your immediate responsibilities in this course

 Important details about your responsibilities are here .
 The topics discussed there are: